Starmaster99/dungeons-and-battles/README.md

 ## Development
 If you wish to help me, you can add some things you think will make the game better.
 Clone the repo and work on.
-List of things will objectively make the game better:
+List of things that will objectively make the game better:
 - [ ] Translation
 - [ ] More enemies
 - [ ] More classes